 Trialists can pay by credit or debit card, cheque or bank transfer (please note that we do not accept Western Union money transfers).
 However we strongly recommend that payments are made by credit or debit card, as they generally clear more quickly than other forms of payment.

 At submission you will be able to choose between three options:

 - Online payment: Please select if paying by debit or credit card

-- Funder pays: Please select if your funder has arranged an agreement with ISRCTN to pay for the registration directly
+- Funder pays: Please only select if your funder or sponsor has arranged an agreement with ISRCTN to pay for the registration directly

 Are any taxes included in this charge?